gosh-dre/xFract/README.md

 ### Run using podman

 1. Clone the repository
-2. Use the Dockerfile script in the development server to create the container image
+2. Use the Dockerfile script to create the container image

 ```
 podman build -t pathological-fractures .